camunda-community-hub/camunda-8-connector-calendaradvance/README.md

 ![TicketWithSLA.png](doc/TicketWithSLA.png)

-This connector calculates a new date from an existing one, advancing or moving it backward by a given delay.
+This connector calculates a new date from an existing one, advancing or moving it backward by a given duration in hours or days.

 It takes into account:
 * Business days
-* Open hours (e.g. office hours 9:00–18:00)
+* Open hours (e.g. office hours 9:00–18:00 for advance in hours)
 * Public holidays by country
+* TimeZone.
+The open business hours is in the Los Angeles Timezone, and the requester in New York timezone: what is the exact time for an SLA of 50 hours?

 Two modes are available: **days** and **hours**.